 Educating for community and living well together by getting actively involved in local, national and global issues.
 Through weekly Picture News, children regularly explore social issues, ecological and economic issues, health (both physical and mental) and relationships within the wider communities.
 The children are encouraged to think creatively and debate the possibilities in an open-minded manner.
 KS2 pupils take part in Debate Mate programme, discussing difficult contemporary themes, while continually developing their social conscience, empathy and respect towards people who might have different ethnic, religious, social and cultural background, becoming more aware of difficult social themes, being able to express themselves, support those in need and challenge discrimination and social injustice.
-Themes like ‘What if online relationships replaced face-to-face relationships?’ and ‘What if we needed to change the rules all the time?’ cover the topics of relationships and living a positive, successful and productive lives.

 Our PSHE curriculum and spiral RSE curriculum equips our children with the abilities to approach and deal with a range of real life situations and apply their skills and attitudes to help navigate themselves through modern, ever-changing life.
 Our pupils are on their way to becoming healthier, open minded, respectful, socially and morally responsible and pro-active members of society.
 They are able to look after their physical and mental health and well-being, recognise and deal with their emotions, apply Fundamental British values and Gospel values in their everyday life.
 Our children leave us ready for the secondary curriculum as they are able to think critically about social concepts and issues.
 Our children have a secure knowledge about the world they live in, their impact upon it and the issues that affect people across the globe.
 They have the tools to tackle complex issues of healthy, safer lifestyles and are ready to further develop their confidence, self-esteem, responsibilities, to express their own views and to develop positive, healthy relationships.